#one in five

 FUTURE MINDS ROADMAP TO TRANSFORM CHILDREN AND YOUNG PEOPLE’S MENTAL HEALTH

 In 2026 the Prudence Trust supported Future Minds Campaign partners to publish a practical roadmap for policymakers, presenting solutions to reform a mental health system that is currently failing too many children and young people.
-The roadmap sets out a clear plan for change.
-It calls for investment in early, community‑based support, a broader range of effective interventions, stronger specialist care, and safer, more accessible digital services so help reaches young people earlier — and in the places they already are.
-It offers concrete, evidence‑informed recommendations for Government, commissioners and system leaders and makes the case that if the Government is serious about creating a healthier, more confident and productive generation, transforming children and young people’s mental health must be central to that mission.
+The roadmap calls for investment in early, community‑based support, stronger specialist care, and safer, more accessible digital services so help reaches young people earlier and in the places they already are.
+It offers concrete, evidence‑informed recommendations for Government, commissioners and system leaders, positioning children and young people’s mental health as central to long‑term social and economic wellbeing.

 A BLUEPRINT FOR YOUNG FUTURES HUBS